-- 3 Maintenance Supervision is responsible for the general day-to-day management. - 4 supervision and direction of the distribution and sub-transmission maintenance - 5 activities.
-All labour, vehicle and expenses incurred in such supervision are charged to - 6 this function.
-Any supervision of specific activities such as overhead lines maintenance - 7 or stations maintenance etc. is charged to the appropriate function. - 8 This program leverages staff from the Operations Management department.
-As - 9 discussed above, two positions in this department were eliminated (Technical Services - 10 Supervisor, Maintenance Planner) or moved to another department (Manager of - 11 Metering & Operations, Operational System Specialist, Distribution Supervisor), partially - offset in 2026 with the addition of a Director of Engineering and Operations.
-The details - of this new position can be found in section 4.4 Workforce Planning.
-The labour and - 14 benefits costs have been split between Operations Supervision and Operation - 15 Maintenance programs based upon work performed as 53% and 47% respectively.
+- 3 Maintenance Supervision is responsible for the general day-to-day management, - 4 supervision and direction of the distribution and sub-transmission maintenance activities. - 5 All labour, vehicle and expenses incurred in such supervision are charged to this function. - 6 Any supervision of specific activities such as overhead lines maintenance or stations - 7 maintenance etc. is charged to the appropriate function. - 8 This program leverages staff from the Operations Management department.
+As discussed - 9 above, several positions in this department were eliminated or moved (Manager of - 10 Metering & Operations, Operational System Specialist, Technical Services Supervisor, - 11 Maintenance Planner, Distribution Supervisor), partially offset in 2026 with the addition of - 12 a Director of Engineering and Operations.
+The details of this new position can be found - in section 4.4 Workforce Planning.
+The labour and benefits costs have been split between - 14 Operations Supervision and Operation Maintenance programs based upon work - performed as 53% and 47% respectively.

-Histor rical 1 Last Rebasing Year (2021 OEB- Approved) 2021 Actuals 2022 Actuals 2023 Actuals 2024 Actuals 2025 Bridge Year 2026 Test Year Year vs. 2021 OEB Variance (2021 Actuals vs. 2021 OEB Approved) Variance (2026 Test Year vs. 2024 Actuals) Programs Approved) Maintenance Supervision 409.281 95.690 211.261 229.137 147.232 101.704 128.717 -280.564 -313.591 -18.515 the program decreased by four FTEs through a reallocation of labour and benefits to other
+Histor rical F rograms Last Rebasing Year (2021 OEB- Approved) 2021 Actuals 2022 Actuals 2023 Actuals 2024 Actuals 2025 Bridge Year 2026 Test Year Variance (2026 Test Year vs. 2021 OEB Approved) Variance (2021 Actuals vs. 2021 OEB Approved) Variance (2026 Test Year vs. 2024 Actuals) N laintenance Supervision 409,281 95,690 211,261 229,137 147,232 101,704 128,717 -280,564 -313,591 -18,515 the program decreased by four FTEs through a reallocation of labour and benefits to other programs for two FTEs, Manager of Metering and Operation Systems Specialist (GIS),